coder-hxl/x-crawl/publish/README.md

 myXCrawl.fetchData({
   requestConfig, // Request configuration, can be RequestConfig | RequestConfig[]
-  intervalTime: { max: 5000, min: 1000 } // The intervalTime passed in when not using myXCrawl
-}).then(res => {
+  intervalTime: { max: 5000, min: 1000 } // The intervalTime passed in when creating myXCrawl is not used }).then(res => {
   console.log(res)
 })